Unstable angina (UA) most commonly presents with chest pain and/or dyspnea, although atypical symptoms may be present.

 Initial risk stratification and management depends on the clinical features, ECG, and biomarkers (troponin).

-ECG typically shows ST segment depression and T-wave inversion, but may be normal.
+ECG typically shows ST segment depression and T-wave inversion; may show transient ST elevation, or may be normal.

 Acute management includes antiplatelet and antithrombotic therapy to reduce the extent of myocardial damage and complications.

 Long-term management includes reduction of risk factors and use of medication to prevent recurrence.